Jennifer Baskerville-Burrows

-Jennifer Lynn Baskerville-Burrows is an American Anglican bishop in the Episcopal Church.
-In October 2016, she was elected bishop of the Episcopal Diocese of Indianapolis, and she was consecrated on April 29, 2017.
+Jennifer Lynn Baskerville-Burrows is an American Anglican bishop.
+She is the bishop of the Diocese of Indianapolis in the Episcopal Church, elected in October 2016 and consecrated on April 29, 2017.
 She is the first African-American woman to be elected a diocesan bishop.
 Prior to her consecration, she served as Director of Networking in the Diocese of Chicago.
 Previously, she was a priest in the Episcopal Diocese of Central New York, the Episcopal Diocese of Newark, and the Episcopal Diocese of California.
 In addition to her parish ministry, she has been Director of Alumni and Church Relations at Church Divinity School of the Pacific and a chaplain to Syracuse University.

 Early life and education

 Baskerville-Burrows was born and brought up in New York City.
 She was educated at Smith College, majoring in architecture with a minor in urban studies, and graduated in May 1988.
 In 1989, she was baptised in the Episcopal Church (United States) having spent her childhood and early adult years "seeking and longing for church community".
 She then studied Historic Preservation Planning at Cornell University, graduating with a Master of Arts (MA) degree in May 1994.
 She trained for ordained ministry at Church Divinity School of the Pacific, a seminary of the Episcopal Church, graduating with a Master of Divinity (M.Div.) degree in May 1997.